MicrosoftDocs/AdaptiveCards/AdaptiveCards/display/ImplementingRenderer.md

 1. A renderer **MUST** allow host apps to override default element renderers.
 E.g., replace `TextBlock` rendering with their own logic.
 1. A renderer **MUST** allow host apps to register custom element types.
 E.g., add support for a custom `ProgressBar` element
 1. A renderer **MUST** allow host apps to remove support for a default element.
-E.g., remove `Action.Http` if they don't want it supported.
+E.g., remove `Action.Submit` if they don't want it supported.

 ## Actions

 1. If HostConfig `supportsInteractivity` is `false`, a renderer **MUST NOT** render any actions.
 1. The `actions` property **MUST** be rendered as buttons in some kind of action bar, usually at the bottom of the card.
 1. When a button is tapped it **MUST** allow the host app to handle the event.
-1. The event **MUST** pass along all associated properties with the action, along with `input` value-substitution (explained below).
+1. The event **MUST** pass along all associated properties with the action
+1. The event **MUST** pass along the `AdaptiveCard` which was executed

 Action | Behavior
 --- | ---